BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 * Fix clone issue in calc mode that didn't save the many to many relations
 * Fix clone issue in form mode that didn't save the new choice in one to many relation
 * Fix bad dispay of select/multiselect overlay when the column width is greater than the current scroll view
+* Fix bad display of forms with layout config on split mode

 ### Breaking changes
 * Removed `bia-input` and `bia-output` components